first999/Event-Calendar/README.md

 validates :event_id, presence: true
 ```

-Edit and organize app views and their connections (links).
+Edit and organize app views (index, show, forms) and their connections (links).

 Style the app with CSS.